dazdaz/chirp3-karaoke/README_MUSIC_SETUP.md

 - Use descriptive filenames like "Artist - Title.mp3"
 - Add ID3 tags to your files for best results

-### Mixtape Files
+### Mixtape Files (CSV Format)
+- Use CSV format: `filename, songname, album, singer`
+- Specify complete information for each song
 - Use relative paths for portability
 - Add comments to organize sections
-- Group similar songs together
+- Each song can have a different album name

 ### Album Naming
-- Use album names for organization (optional for most modes)
+- Use album names for organization (optional for --bandcamp/--files)
-- Required for mixtapes to group diverse artists
+- Mixtape albums are specified per-song in the CSV file
-- Helps filter songs in the karaoke interface
+- Helps filter and organize songs in the karaoke interface

 ## Troubleshooting